Mary Jefferson Eppes: Early life and education

 Mary "Polly" Jefferson was born to Thomas Jefferson and Martha Jefferson (née Wayles) in 1778.
 (Note: Her mother, Martha Jefferson, was previously married to Bathurst Skelton, who died on September 30, 1768.
 They had a son, John, but he died almost three years after his father, on June 10, 1771, the summer before she married Thomas Jefferson.)
 She was their fourth child, but only one of two children who made it to adulthood.
 Their first child, Martha "Patsy" Jefferson, was born in 1772.
-By the time that Polly was born, Jane (1774–1775) and a son who lived for only a few weeks in 1777 were both dead.
+By the time Polly was born, Jane (1774–1775) and a son who lived for only a few weeks in 1777 were both dead.

 Her father was elected the governor of Virginia on June 1, 1779, and the family first moved to Williamsburg.
 The government relocated to Richmond in 1780 and the family moved there.
 British troops advanced to Richmond in May 1781 and, due to advance warning, the Jeffersons escaped to their country home, Poplar Forest.
 During this time, Martha and Thomas's fifth child, Lucy Elizabeth (1780–1781) had died.
 Then, the second Lucy Elizabeth was born on May 8, 1782.
 Martha had not seemed to recover during the four months following Lucy's birth and died on September 6, 1782.
 Polly was four years old.
 Thomas was bereft in grief.
 The monument that he had created for her contained the words "Torn from him by death / September 6th, 1782: / This monument of his love is inscribed."